b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 ### Solution to Exercise 3 {#sec:compare_contin_data_ex3_solution}

-OK, let's start with functions for checking the assumptions
+OK, let's start with functions for checking the assumptions.

 ```jl
 s = """